dvy1989/exercise-set-4-exercise-3/README.md

 1. *download*: downloads a given version of the file (version and file should be provided by user).
 1. *delete*: deletes a given version of the file (version and file should be provided by user).
 1. *exit*: stops the application.

+Note: commands *download* and *delete* can use only those version numbers which are provided by *versions* command.